Plant finder.

 Landscape Attributes

-Gold Dust Narrow Leaf Croton is a dense herbaceous evergreen perennial with an upright spreading habit of growth.
+Gold Dust Narrow Leaf Croton is a dense herbaceous evergreen tropical plant with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.